alfonsrv/impf-botpy/README.md

     * Alternatively use a remote access tool (I prefer `AnyDesk`, but `TeamViewer` also works) to access your machine remotely

-<small>* Every center is hosted on a server, indicated by the numbers in the URL, e.g.
+<sup>* Every center is hosted on a server, indicated by the numbers in the URL, e.g.
 https://001-iz.impfterminservice.de/impftermine/service?plz=70713 is server **001**.
-Vermittlungscodes are valid for *every* center on the given server</small>
+Vermittlungscodes are valid for *every* center on the given server</sup>

 > ### ⚠ Warning: The online booking isn't an authorization